 Made in China: Why most bicycles are not made here

-While Democrats and Republicans blame each other when the truth lies with the fact that both parties are at fault for the mess, we take a closer look at what happened to bicycles made in the USA.
+We take a closer look at what happened to bicycles made in the USA.
 Cannondale was the last stronghold of US-made consumer price range bikes at Bedford, PA where the last bike rolled off its assembly line at the end of 2010.
-Cannondale was bought by Canadian-based Dorel Industries who already distributes Schwinn, Mongoose, and GT, all made in Taichung, Taiwan (Republic of China).
+Cannondale was bought by Canadian-based Dorel Industries who already distribute Schwinn, Mongoose, and GT, all made in Taichung, Taiwan (Republic of China).
 According to a San Antonio Cannondale dealer, union wages helped influence the decision to close the Pennsylvania plant.

 Schwinn manufacturing met its fate in the early 1980s.
 A strike in Sept.
 1980 at Schwinn's 85-year-old Chicago plant prompted Edward R. Schwinn, Jr., the grandson of its founder Ignaz Schwinn, to outsource most of its bicycle manufacturing to Panasonic Bicycle in Japan, and then later Giant Bicycle of Taiwan.
 Wages were not the only factor in this move; the Chicago facility was outdated.
 Newer, state-of-the-art plants were going online in Taiwan and other places.
 As a last American hoorah, Schwinn moved its remaining manufacturing operations to Greenville, MS. As it turned out, the Mississippi operation lost money and Schwinn closed it in 1991, hence laying off 250 people.